flipperdevices/flipperzero-firmware/documentation/file_formats/InfraredFileFormats.md

 Filename extension: `.ir`

 This file format is used to store universal remote libraries.
-It is identical to the previous format, differing only in the `Filetype` field.\
+It is identical to the previous format, differing only in the `Filetype` field.
 It also has predefined button names for each universal library type, so that the universal remote application can understand them.
 See [Universal Remotes](/documentation/UniversalRemotes.md) for more information.

-### Version history:
+### Version history

 1. Initial version.